 Legislative Update on Accessory Housing Bill

 Leo Sarkissian updated the subcommittee on the Accessory Housing Bill.
-The bill is not moving and Maura Sullivan is working on keeping the single bill going.
-The state is working to make sure version 10 of the code is finalized.
+The bill is currently not moving .
+One issue is that there are a number of bills being filed at State House related to changes and modifications to building code and related to accessory housing.
+Maura Sullivan of The ARc is working on keeping a single bill encompassing all of this going.
+The state is working to make sure version 10 of the Building Code is finalized.

 Other business